Share this article:

 When: 4 weeks before the deadline

 By this point, you should have advanced versions of both B1 and B2.
-Review the texts in full and ensure they are visible and well-read.
+Proofread the texts, redo figures and ensure the application is visibly pleasant and easy to read.
 Now is also the time to finalise the technical sections and supporting documents of the application and ensure they are ready for submission in time.

 Stage 6: Submit